JamieS56/Milestone-Project-2/README.md

 ### High Score code:

-all of this code was taken from https://developer.mozilla.org/en-US/docs/Web/API/Web_Storage_API/Using_the_Web_Storage_API with minor djustments to variable names for context with the game
+* All of this code was taken from https://developer.mozilla.org/en-US/docs/Web/API/Web_Storage_API/Using_the_Web_Storage_API with minor djustments to variable names for context with the game

 ```javascript
 function storageAvailable(type) {